Last Updated on May 18, 2023 by Sell The Car USA

-Did you know that by not selling your damaged car you’re LOSING money?
+Did you know that by not selling your faulty car you’re LOSING money?
 Sure, you may feel that pinch of annoyance at the sight of an old rust bucket with foliage sprouting from every conceivable angle sitting on your drive, but it’s not costing anything, right?

 You’d be surprised by just how many car owners mistakenly believe that leaving a stationary old junker on their drive doesn’t cost them anything.
 The reality couldn’t be further from the truth.
 Even if your car is still chugging alone, desperately trying to avoid the scrap heap, you’re losing money in the long run.
 And here’s why.

 The moment you first take the wheel of your new car, it begins to depreciate.
 This is all part of car ownership.
 New cars will depreciate an average of 25% in the first year of ownership. *

 However, depreciation percentages come into stark focus when buying and owning a second-hand car.
 According to the Car Depreciation Calculator, if the car was originally bought for $15,000 being a year old, the average annual value lost is a startling $8,373.06.
 Over a ten-year period, you can expect to lose $12,248.84, or 81.66% of the car’s initial value.
 That’s not taking account any damage your car has incurred over its lifetime. *

 Basically, any opportunity you don’t take to sell your damaged car, time itself is contributing to you losing money.